vortexntnu/vortex-asv/mission/internal_status/README.md

 ## PSM node

 This ros node just publishes the current and voltage data we get from the lib to the entire ROS environment.
 ### Publishes to
 * /asv/power_sense_module/current for the current data [A]
 * /asv/power_sense_module/voltage for the voltage data [V]

-## Service file bootup
+## Service file boot up

-To start the internal_status publishing automaticaly every time on bootup just run this command:
+To start the internal_status publishing automatically every time on boot up just run this command:
 ```
 ./vortex-asv/add_service_files_to_bootup_sequence.sh
 ```

 Enjoy :)